Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Average warmth of 15-260C is ideal for Peperomia Ginny.
-Keep it away from cold drafts as they can cause leaf drop.
+Peperomia clusiifolia flourishes in an average warmth of 15-260C.
+Keep it away from cold drafts as they can cause reduced growth and leaf drop.

-Peperomia Ginny thrives in a humidity of 60-70%.
+Peperomia Ginny grows best in a humidity of 60-70%.
 Set pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
 You may also grow the plant in a terrarium as high humidity can be maintained.
-Read more on how to raise humidity for houseplants.

 Fertilizer

-Feed Peperomia Ginny with a balanced, liquid fertilizer once a month during the growing period to promote a lush growth.
+Feed your Peperomia Ginny with a balanced, liquid fertilizer once a month during the growing period (spring and summer) to promote a lush growth.

-Growth is reduced during the cold season, therefore, do not feed it as it can lead to fertilizer burn and death of the plant.
+Growth is reduced during the cold season (fall and winter), therefore, do not feed it as it can lead to fertilizer burn and death of the plant.

 Repotting

-Repot Peperomia Ginny Plant during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.
+Repot your Peperomia clusiifolia every 2-3 years during the growing season, only when the plant has become extremely pot-bound; it grows best when the roots are confined.

-Use a pot one size larger than the current one and make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Use a pot one size larger than the current one and make sure it has a drainage hole to prevent root-rot.
 Take a look at these pots with drainage holes on Amazon.

-Peperomia Ginny (Peperomia clusiifolia) can be propagated at the beginning of the growing season from leaf-cuttings, stem-cuttings or by division.
+Peperomia clusiifolia (Peperomia Ginny) is propagated at the beginning of the growing season from leaf cuttings, stem cuttings or by plant division.

-How to propagate Peperomia Ginny from leaf cuttings in water
+1. Peperomia clusiifolia propagation from leaf cuttings in water

 Allow some time for the formation of a protective callus tissue over the cuts of the leaf cuttings to prevent rotting.